-This task will analyze the current state, trends, needs, and assess gaps (geographical coverage, temporal and spatial resolution, etc.) for in-situ observing systems and networks, as they constitute a key element of GEO/GEOSS.
-The task will put particular focus on coordination and access to data and will provide various coordination opportunities in order to sustain and strengthen existing and planned ones, to advocate for new systems, and to encourage integration and linkages to meet user requirements which will be strongly linked with the GEO User Needs and Gaps Foundational Task and build on other on-going requirements processes outside of GEO.
+The task will analyze the current state, trends, and needs, assess gaps, and develop new scenarios for in situ measurements as they constitute a key element of these global systems that need strengthening.
+The task will put particular focus on coordination and access to data and will provide various coordination opportunities in order to advocate for new systems, to sustain and strengthen existing and planned ones and to encourage integration and linkages.